8 dead in shooting at rail yard serving Silicon Valley - News Break

 8 dead in shooting at rail yard serving Silicon Valley

-SAN JOSE, Calif. — An employee opened fire Wednesday at a California rail yard serving Silicon Valley, killing eight people before ending his own life, authorities said.
+SAN JOSE, Calif. — (AP) — An employee opened fire Wednesday at a California rail yard serving Silicon Valley, killing eight people before ending his own life, authorities said.

-The suspect was an employee of the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the largest county in the Bay Area, authorities said.
+The suspect was an employee of the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the most populated county in the Bay Area, authorities said.

 The attacker was identified as 57-year-old Sam Cassidy, according to two law enforcement officials.
 Investigators offered no immediate word on a possible motive.